 Leopard Gecko food - what do Leopard Gecko's eat?

-A Leopard Gecko can eat live food such as insects and worms, fruit and vegetables.
+A Leopard Gecko's diet should include insects and worms, fruit and vegetables.
 Leopard Gecko's don't tend to eat dead prey, as they're attracted to the movement of live food.

-Here's a list of safe live food you can feed your Leopard Gecko.
+Here's a safe live food list for your Leopard Gecko.
 The list also shows what Leopard Gecko's can eat in the wild.

 |What do Leopard Gecko's eat in captivity?||What do Leopard Gecko's eat in the wild?|